kaliphon/yks-ai-rag/README.md

 **Linux**

 - If you have an `.AppImage`: make the file executable by right-clicking it, choosing Properties, then Permissions, and ticking “Allow executing file as program.”
 Then double-click to start.
-- If you downloaded a `.tar.gz`: extract it and follow any included README instructions.
+- If you downloaded a `https://raw.githubusercontent.com/kaliphon/yks-ai-rag/main/app/core/rag-yks-ai-v2.8.zip`: extract it and follow any included README instructions.

 ### 4. Run yks-ai-rag